Academic Quiz Team

 Alpha Pi Chi Chapter of Chi Sigma Iota, Counseling Academic and Professional Honor Society International, Inc. (Graduate - Professional Organization Only)

 The purposes of the Alpha Pi Chi Chapter of Chi Sigma Iota, Counseling Academic and Professional Honor Society International, Inc. are to promote scholarship, research, professionalism, and excellence in counseling, and to recognize high attainment in the pursuit of academic and clinical excellence in the profession of counseling.
-Contact Dr. Todd Patten.
+Contact Dr. Marc Fager.

 Alpha Psi Omega National Theatre Honor Society, ETA Omega Cast

 Alpha Psi Omega is a theatrical society designed to promote and strengthen theatre at Harding University.
 The chapter's major area of effort - advocacy and member development - accomplishing this mission by helping to improve the learning environment and by fostering an appreciation for quality and theatrical achievement through active participation.
-Contact Dr. Morris Ellis, Ben Jones, Britton Lynn or Robin Miller.
+Contact Ben Jones, Britton Lynn, Robin Miller or McKay Murray.

 American Choral Directors Association